 I provide a free initial consultation to all clients.
-To schedule an appointment, contact my office or call me at 954-519-2314 (toll-free at 888-341-5223).
+To schedule an appointment, contact my office or call me at 954-519-2314 (toll free at 888-341-5223).

-Experienced Florida Child Relocation Lawyer
+Experienced Florida Child Relocation Lawyer Protecting Your Interests

-- the reasons for the move —the court will want to make certain that the move is not for the purpose of limiting the other parent's access to the child.
+- The reasons for the move — The court will want to make certain that the move is not for the purpose of limiting the other parent's access to the child.
 Permission may be granted to be close to other family or support, to address health concerns, to protect the child from harm, or to pursue educational or employment opportunities.

-- whether substitute visitation can be established —the court will want to promote a meaningful parent-child relationship for both parents.
+- Whether substitute visitation can be established — The court will want to promote a meaningful parent-child relationship for both parents.

-- prior visitation experience —the court will look at how much visitation was granted in the past and whether the non-custodial parent has taken advantage of visitation.
+- Prior visitation experience — The court will look at how much visitation was granted in the past and whether the noncustodial parent has taken advantage of visitation.

-- the payment of child support —the court may consider whether the non-custodial parent has met his or her child support obligations.
+- The payment of child support — The court may consider whether the noncustodial parent has met his or her child support obligations.

-- the relationship between each parent and the child
+- The relationship between each parent and the child

-- the preference of the child (if the child has reached a certain age)
+- The preference of the child (if the child has reached a certain age)

-To arrange a free initial consultation, contact me or call me at 954-519-2314 (toll-free at 888-341-5223).
+To arrange a free initial consultation, contact me by email or call me at 954-519-2314 (toll free at 888-341-5223).
 I offer flexible office hours for your convenience.
 I accept Visa, MasterCard, Discover and American Express.